Rule #1--We try to organize (group) things:

 Rule #4--Attention is selective--only 1 thing is figure (focus) at a time (so multi-tasking doesn't work).
 Examples:

-Rule #5--Stimuli that are intense and that change are more likely to be figure.
+Rule #5--Stimuli that are intense and that change are more likely to be figure (the focus of our attention).

 Taking advantage of this rule to get and keep attention